swaptacular/swpt_creditors_ui/pr0-documents.rst

 The "reason format" line contains a short string that indicates how the remaining content (the "reason for the payment") should be interpreted.
-This MAY be an empty string.
+It MAY be an empty string.

 **Important note:** All standard *transfer note formats* [#note-formats]_ can be used as "reason format"s as well.